Native American identity in the United States: United States government definitions

-Some critics believe that using federal laws to define "Indian" allows continued government control over Indians, even as the government seeks to establish a sense of deference to tribal sovereignty.
+Some critics believe that using federal laws to define who is "Indian" allows continued government control over Indians, even as the government seeks to establish a sense of deference to tribal sovereignty.
 Critics say Indianness becomes a rigid legal term defined by the BIA, rather than an expression of tradition, history, and culture.
 For instance, some groups which claim descendants from tribes that predate European contact have not been able to achieve federal recognition.
 On the other hand, Indian tribes have participated in setting policy with BIA as to how tribes should be recognized.
-According to Rennard Strickland, an Indian Law scholar, the federal government uses the process of recognizing groups to "divide and conquer Indians: "the question of who is 'more' or 'most' Indian may draw people away from common concerns."
+According to Rennard Strickland, an Indian Law scholar, the federal government uses the process of recognizing groups to "divide and conquer" Indians: "the question of who is 'more' or 'most' Indian may draw people away from common concerns".